-*Currently registered with NYSED as "Educational Leadership (Non-Certification)"
+*Currently registered with NYSED as "General Education Studies in Leadership" (Non-certification)

-Note: In accordance with mandates of the New York State Board of Regents, St. Lawrence University is applying for re-registration of its graduate program, M.Ed. in Educational Leadership, to be re-categorized as a Master of Arts degree in Leadership.
+Note: In accordance with mandates of the New York State Board of Regents, St. Lawrence University is applying for re-registration of its graduate program, M.Ed. in General Education Studies in Leadership, to be re-categorized as a Master of Arts degree in Leadership.
 The program description published here and in the 2019-2020 Graduate Catalog will be reviewed by the New York State Education Department (NYSED), pending approval by the St. Lawrence University Faculty, with anticipated approval by 2020.
 New students should attend Orientation in August and schedule advising appointments with the Program Coordinator before each academic semester for details about program requirements, as there may be changes as a result of the approval process.
 During the NYSED review process, beginning Fall 2019, this program plan for the Master of Arts in Leadership curriculum will be piloted.
-Students accepted to the original Master of Education in Educational Leadership program in 2018 or 2019 are assured reciprocity and course requirement compatibility with the new program plan.
+Students accepted to the original Master of Education in General Education Studies in Leadership in 2018 or 2019 are assured reciprocity and course requirement compatibility with the new program plan.

 One (1) essential project course, either: Great Books Course (*GB) -OR- Capstone Writing Project Course (CS)